 1918: Alf Skinner of the Toronto Arenas scores three goals for the first hat trick by an NHL player in the Stanley Cup Final.
 The Vancouver Millionaires defeat Toronto 6-4 in Game 2 of the first Final involving an NHL team.

-1944: In the second Stanley Cup Playoff game of his career, Maurice Richard scores all five goals by the Montreal Canadiens in a 5-1 victory against the Toronto Maple Leafs at the Forum in Game 2 of their Semifinal series.
+1944: In the second Stanley Cup Playoff game of his career, Maurice Richard scores all five goals for the Montreal Canadiens in a 5-1 victory against the Toronto Maple Leafs at the Forum in Game 2 of their Semifinal series.
 Toe Blake assists on all five goals.
 Richard becomes the first player to be awarded all three stars of the game.

 Video: Memories: Richard ties playoff record with five goals

 1952: Bill Mosienko of the Chicago Blackhawks sets an NHL record for the fastest three goals by one player when he gets a hat trick in 21 seconds during the third period of a 7-6 win against the Rangers at Madison Square Garden.
-It's the fifth and final hat trick of Mosiensko's NHL career.
+It's the fifth and final hat trick of Mosienko's NHL career.

 Video: Memories: Mosienko nets fastest hat trick in history

-1993: Teemu Selanne of the Winnipeg Jets scores two goals and has an assist in a 5-4 loss to the Maple Leafs to set an NHL record for most points in a season by a rookie with 111.
+1993: Teemu Selanne of the Winnipeg Jets scores two goals and has an assist in a 5-4 loss to the Maple Leafs at Winnipeg Arena to set an NHL record for most points in a season by a rookie with 111.
 He surpasses the mark of 109 set by Peter Stastny with the Quebec Nordiques in 1980-81.

 1994: Two players who would meet in the Stanley Cup Final less than three months later reach the 50-goal mark.
 Pavel Bure of the Canucks scores his 50th for the second straight season and extends his goal-scoring streak to eight games in Vancouver's 6-3 win at Los Angeles.
-Adam Graves of the Rangers scores his 50th and 51st goals in a 5-3 win against the Edmonton Oilers, setting a Rangers single-season record.
+Adam Graves of the Rangers scores his 50th and 51st goals in a 5-3 win at the Edmonton Oilers, setting a Rangers single-season record.
 Graves passes the mark of 50 set by Vic Hadfield in 1971-72.

-2002: Detroit Red Wings forward Brendan Shanahan scores his 500th NHL goal and Dominik Hasek has his 61st NHL shutout in a 2-0 win against the Colorado Avalanche.
+2002: Detroit Red Wings forward Brendan Shanahan scores his 500th NHL goal and Dominik Hasek gets his 61st NHL shutout in a 2-0 win against the Colorado Avalanche.
 Shanahan is the 30th NHL player to score 500 goals.

-2015: Andrew Hammond of the Ottawa Senators becomes the first goaltender in NHL history to help his team earn at least one point in each of his first 15 starts.
+2015: Andrew Hammond of the Ottawa Senators becomes the first goalie in NHL history to help his team earn at least one point in each of his first 15 starts.
 Hammond makes 29 saves in Ottawa's 5-2 win against the visiting San Jose Sharks, giving him a 14-0-1 record, 1.67 goals-against average and .946 save percentage.